bhi5hmaraj/blog/README.md

 # Bhishmaraj's blog

-This blog is powered by Jekyll.
 My personal blog where I share my thoughts and use it as a journal to update on things I'm currently working on.

+This blog is powered by [Jekyll](https://jekyllrb.com/).

 ### Acks